 Curriculum

 The curriculum in religious studies offers a wide variety of courses that focus on the study of religion as an academic discipline.
 Most courses are open to any student with no prerequisites.
-RELS 200: Introduction to the Study of Religion, RELS 215: Judaism and Christianity in the Ancient World, and RELS 280: Asian Religious Traditions, are specially designed to be introductory courses.
+RELS 144: Death and the Afterlife, RELS 145: Sensing Religion, RELS 215: Judaism and Christianity in the Ancient World, and RELS 280: Asian Religious Traditions, are specially designed to be introductory courses.
 Entering students may wish to take a Religious Studies course as their First-Year Seminar (178) course.

 Required Courses

 Because religion encompasses such a wide variety of phenomena that can be approached from so many methodological perspectives such as history, philosophy, literature, or the social sciences, there are only three required courses within the thirty-six hours of course work expected of majors.
-All majors and minors should take RELS 200 as one of their first RELS courses.
-Majors are also required to take two capstone courses: RELS 398: Theory and Method in the Study of Religion, which fulfills the major and information literacy competencies and prepares them for RELS 492: Senior Seminar in Religious Studies.
-Students should complete RELS 492 during the fall semester prior to their anticipated graduation date.
-Both capstone courses are open to any students meeting the prerequsites and/or by permission of the instructor.
+All majors and minors should take RELS 144, 145 or 146 as one of their first RELS courses.
+Majors are also required to take two capstone courses: RELS 398: Theory and Method in the Study of Religion, which fulfills the knowledge of the major student learning outcomes and prepares them for RELS 492: Senior Seminar in Religious Studies.
+Both capstone courses are open to any students meeting the prerequisites and/or by permission of the instructor.

 Distribution Requirements

 Students majoring or minoring in Religious Studies may take a variety of departmental offerings or even take courses outside of the department designated as “approved electives” for Religious Studies credit.
-The only requirement is that three additional hours of course work must come from each of the three distribution areas: Religions and Western Culture, Religions of Asia and Africa, and Interdisciplinary Approaches to Religion.
+The only requirement is that three additional hours of course work must come from each of the three distribution areas: Category I, II, and III.
 See the menu item below for more specific information, including a list of the departmental courses and approved electives that fulfill these distribution requirements.

 Schools and universities must take religion seriously if students are to be liberally educated.
 If students are to think critically about the world and about the other subjects they study…they must study religions in some depth, [and] acquire an understanding of them from the inside…in critical and comparative perspective. -Warren A. Nord, Does God Make a Difference?
 Taking Religion Seriously in Our Schools and Universities